Edward-Ijeruh/flowvahub-rewards/README.md

-# Flowvahub Rewards - Frontend Assessment
+# Flowvahub Rewards - Full-stack Assessment

-A frontend test project to recreate the **Flowvahub Rewards page**.
+A full-stack test project to recreate the **Flowvahub Rewards page**.
 Built with **React (Vite + TypeScript)**, **TailwindCSS**, and **Supabase** for authentication and user profiles.

 ---